 In Virginia, Class 5 and Class 6 felonies are termed “wobblers” in that they can be considered misdemeanors or felonies depending on how the prosecutor chooses to charge the crime or how the judge and/or jury chooses to treat the conviction.
 If you are a first-time offender charged with a “wobbler”, it is very likely that you will be charged with a misdemeanor.
 However, people with prior convictions who are charged with a “wobbler” will likely be charged with a felony.

 Prior Juvenile Offenses

 If you have only been convicted of a crime when you were a juvenile, the prosecution and court will know about it if you haven’t had the conviction sealed once you became an adult.
-Depending your age when convicted as a juvenile and the facts of your case, your lawyer may be able to convince the prosecutor or the court to treat your case as though you were a first-time offender.
+Depending on your age when convicted as a juvenile, and the facts of your case, your lawyer may be able to convince the prosecutor or the court to treat your adult case as though you were a first-time offender.